psycopg/psycopg/docs/api/connections.rst

         listened channels.

     .. automethod:: add_notify_handler

+        :param callback: a callable taking a `Notify` parameter.

     .. automethod:: remove_notify_handler

     See :ref:`async-notify` for details.

-    .. automethod:: cancel
     .. automethod:: add_notice_handler

-        The argument of the callback is a `~psycopg3.errors.Diagnostic` object containing all the details about the notice.
+        :param callback: a callable taking a `~psycopg3.errors.Diagnostic` object containing all the details about the notice.

     .. automethod:: remove_notice_handler